Cake icon

 You can visit plenty of cute cafes in New York City for a controlled splurge and some bonus Instagram pics.
 Food trucks are also great places to grab lunch — the city is famous for them and the food is legitimately delicious.
 Pull up to a nice stairway and park it with a falafel, gyro, or hotdog.
 Also, consider eating in neighborhoods like Chinatown, Little Italy or East Village near New York University; not only will the ethnic and college eats be great and approved by locals, but they’re also likely to come at a cheaper price.

-There’s a couple of tips that make finding the best deals easier and better than ever, it’s just up to you to know where to look.
-Check out NYMag’s Agenda for daily events from art exhibit openings to free concerts to attend, save on Broadway tickets by waiting until day-of to approach the ticket office (although I warn you, large groups might be separated or be given standing room only), and always take a student, military, or senior ID (if you have one of those) for discounts when purchasing.
+There are a couple of tips that make finding the best deals easier and better than ever, it’s just up to you to know where to look.
+Check out the city’s Parks Events calendar for daily free events across the city.
+If you do decide to spend some cash, remember to always take a student, military, or senior ID (if you have one of those) for discounts when purchasing.

 Pre-planning perusals of Groupon are also great for restaurant deals, hotel packages, and tourist passes, so don’t forget to exhaust this option before booking your trip!